140mg Hard Capsules and 140mg, 280mg, 420mg and 560mg Film-coated TabletsPRESCRIBING INFORMATION

 Renal impairment: Mild/moderate - no dose adjustment.
 Severe – no data; consider benefit/risk and monitor closely.
 No data with dialysis.

-Hepatic impairment: Mild (Child-Pugh class A) – 2 capsules daily; moderate (Child-Pugh class B) – 1 capsule daily; severe (Child-Pugh class C) – not recommended.
+Hepatic impairment: Mild (Child-Pugh class A) – 280mg daily; moderate (Child-Pugh class B) – 140mg daily; severe (Child-Pugh class C) – not recommended.
 Monitor for toxicities.

 Severe cardiac disease: No clinical data.